Alabama restarts prep football in test of virus precautions

 Steve Savarese, the executive director of the Alabama High School Athletic Association, said the road to the first game was a challenge.

-“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again and themselves,” he told a news conference this week.
+“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again,” he told a news conference this week.

 But the coronavirus has infected more than 106,000 people in Alabama and killed at least 1,876, and reminders of the toll will be everywhere.
-Tape will cover seats at some stadiums to keep fans spread apart; concessions options will be limited in places and bands and cheerleaders may not travel to away games.
+Tape covers seats at some stadiums to keep fans spread apart; concessions options are limited in places and bands and cheerleaders may not travel to away games.

 While schools in Utah already have staged games, 16 states including California and Illinois are not playing prep football at all this fall, according to the National Federations of State High School Associations.
 Others are playing with altered schedules or new rules for the pandemic.

-In rural Chilton County at Thorsby, fans will be required to wear a mask to enter and stay at least 6 feet (2 meters) apart once inside the gate.
-Thorsby only has five police and schools staffs are small, so personal responsibility will be the main enforcer.
+In rural Chilton County at Thorsby, fans were supposed to wear a mask to enter and stay at least 6 feet (2 meters) apart once inside the gate.
+Thorsby only has five police and school staffs are small, leaving personal responsibility as the main enforcer.

 “Once people come inside they’re adults and we expect them to act like adults,” said Principal Corey Clements.